What to Consider When Buying a Porsche

 Note: If you want to know whether the car you are looking at is installed with the larger or smaller IMS bearing, get hold of the VIN number.
 It is possible to check this information.
 Again, visit Porsche owner forums.

 Which 997 you choose will come down to personal taste.
 I have listed the model types below with a brief synopsis of each.

 - Carrera S - 355 hp in 997.1 form and 385 in 997.2.
-In 997.1 form the S had improved breaks and suspension as standard over the standard Carrera.
-997.2 S has the advantages of better cabin, exterior refresh, performance, and economy improvements over its gen 1 counterpart.
+In 997.1 form, the S had improved breaks and suspension as standard over the standard Carrera.
+997.2 S has the advantages of a better cabin, exterior refresh, performance, and economy improvements over its Gen 1 counterpart.

 Allows the feel of a Cabriolet while maintaining a solid roof and structure.
 A full-glass roof gives an airy feel to the cabin, but does add weight to the structure and necessitates a slightly softer suspension setup.